vallzter/Team12/README.md

 When adding meal package to the cart, the add(request) method in src/Team12/cart/views.py has a setter injection which is used when setting the customer.
 The variable customer is set with the correct User object, which represents the customer who is adding a meal package to his cart.

+### Single Responsibility Principle

+The function detailed_product has the signle responisibility of sending out details on a product to an html file The function cancelSubscription has the single responsibility of canceling any subscription The function editProfileRedirect has the single responsibility if redirecting to an edit profile template

 ---
 ## Software architecture